joshuaflanagan/blog/_posts/2020-07-18-build-your-own-head-tracker.markdown

 8) Create a new Sketch (`File | New`), paste in the code from below, and save it as `HeadtrackJoystick`.
-Change the `headingcenter=328` in the `void setup()` function and set it to the heading value when looking at your computer (from the previous step).
+Change the `headingcenter=328` in the `void setup()` function and set it to the heading value you observed when facing your computer (from the previous step).
 This determines the center position of the joystick.

 9) _from the original post_